 Calcium-rich foods should also be increased, especially for breeding-age females.
 This mineral interacts with magnesium, phosphorous, and vitamins D3 and K.

 An aloe detox is a concentrate of aloe vera and herbs.
 It detoxifies the system, especially if chemicals and other toxins have entered the parrot’s body.
 An aloe detox can:

-To use, add ½ cap full of the solution to a pint of water and mix.
-Serve it to your parrot in a shallow dish for the bird to drink at its leisure.
+Add ½ cap of Aloe vera to a pint of water and mix, serving it to the parrot in a shallow dish.
+Then, the parrot can drink the detoxifying aloe formula at leisure.

-As described by Science Direct, an environment that promotes psychological well-being leads to a happy, healthy, reproductively active parrot.
+According to Science Direct, a living environment that promotes psychological well-being leads to a happy, healthy, and active parrot.

-Ensure that your parrot is getting enough sleep.
-Moving it to a quiet, dark corner of your home provides the right environment for it to rest.
-Keep it away from other pets or young children who may be overzealous in their handling.
+Ensure the parrot gets enough sleep by moving it to a quiet corner of the home.
+Keep them away from other pets and young children who may be overzealous with handling.

 Provide stimulation through fun toys and games, and ensure the parrot gets ample exercise.

 Toe-tapping syndrome is more common in Eclectus parrots, but all species can be affected.
 If you follow these steps and resolve the cause, toe-tapping should cease within 1-2 weeks.